-How often do I need to have acupuncture?
+How often do I need to have acupuncture during IVF?

-If the pregnancy is via IVF or the couple have had repeated miscarriages after falling pregnant naturally, I recommend having acupuncture until at least 20 weeks.
+If the pregnancy is via IVF or the couple have had repeated miscarriages after falling pregnant naturally, I recommend having acupuncture treatment until at least 20 weeks.
 Again, this is the minimum length I would recommend.
 Having acupuncture throughout the whole pregnancy is ideal.
-Acupuncture can then be restarted at 35 weeks to help prepare the mother for labor.
+Treatment at my acupuncture clinic can then be restarted at 35 weeks to help prepare the mother for labour.

 If the couple experienced repeated IVF failures and have finally fallen pregnant using IVF, or have a low AMH, used a donor embryo or the woman is over the age of 40, I would recommend having acupuncture throughout the whole pregnancy.
 The woman will be often be weaker and the pregnancy precious, so every effort needs to be utilised to maintain the pregnancy.

 Watch my animated video below which explains how IVF acupuncture treatment can help increase the success rates of you having a baby.